dborchers/openshift-kafka/README.md

 Run [Apache Kafka](https://kafka.apache.org/) and [Apache ZooKeeper](https://zookeeper.apache.org/) on [OpenShift v3](https://www.openshift.com/).

-This was developed for demonstration purposes.
-Use in environments where you do not need persistence in the face of failures or configuration tuning for scale.

 The architecture is as follows:

 * 1 pod containing a container for Apache Kafka and Apache ZooKeeper